dominiklohmann/25th-hour/docs/README.md

 ## Installation

+There is a pre-built dynamic desktop wallpaper available for download [here][latest-release].
+Put it in whatever directory you want, right-click the file and select `Services > Set Desktop Picture`.

-Clone this repository and run `make`.
+If you want to build from source, clone this repository and run `make`.
 This needs to be repeated for every desktop, since macOS does not allow setting the wallpaper for inactive desktops.

 ## Troubleshooting